 Nikon has also joined the webcam-software bandwagon with their Webcam Utility which is available for both Windows and iOS.
 The download pages give you the system requirements, and these are worth looking at because not all web conferencing apps are necessarily supported, and in the case of iOS machines Safari is not supported.
 Also under the ‘System Requirements’ you’ll find the list of supported cameras, which is the same whether you’re using Mac or PC.
 Installation instructions are listed too, and they look totally straightforward.

 If you are using a Nikon camera that is not compatible with the Webcam Utility program, then you might want to try the options outlined below, depending on your OS.

 For PC users there are some third party software solutions that you can download and install.
 You will also need a USB cable or a HDMI cable in order to connect your camera to your computer.
 A HDMI cable will give the best results, but you will also need a video capture device like the Wiistar HDMI video capture card.
 The cheapest solution is a combination of two programs: digiCamControl and OBStudio, both of which are free and open source.
 An easier option is SparkoCam which is a paid-for application which allows you to use either a DSLR or mirrorless camera by Canon or Nikon as a webcam.
 Please note however that it does not work for all models!
 You can find the full list of compatible models on the SparkoCam homepage.

 Mac users will need to download and install the Ecamm Live software or OBStudio.
-You may be able to use a video capture device like the Wiistar mentioned above, but support for Nikon DSLRS is extremely limited.
-If you have a D5100, D5300, D7100 or D750, you’re in luck.
-If you have a Z-series camera however like the Z50, Z7 or Z6, you’re in business.
+You may be able to use a video capture device like the Wiistar mentioned above, but support for Nikon DSLRS is extremely limited—if you have a D5100 or D7100 you’re in luck.

 Using your Sony camera as a webcam